OpenVisualCloud/Media-Transport-Library/doc/run_WIN.md

 #### 5.2 Install windows TAP driver

-In the Control Panel->Network and Internet->Network Connections, find the "OpenVPN TAP-Windows6" device, set the adaptor IP address, such as 192.168.2.2
+In the Control Panel->Network and internet->Network Connections, find the "OpenVPN TAP-Windows6" device, set the adaptor IP address, such as 192.168.2.2

 #### 5.3 Rebuild and install MTL lib with "-Denable_tap=true"